r1chardj0n3s/parse/README.rst

 Note that the "center" alignment does not test to make sure the value is actually centered.
 It just strips leading and trailing whitespace.

-See also the unit tests at the end of the module for some more examples.
-Run the tests with "python -m parse".

 Some notes for the date and time types:

 - the presence of the time part is optional (including ISO 8601, starting at the "T").
 A full datetime object will always be returned; the time will be set to 00:00:00.
+You may also specify a time without seconds.
+- when a seconds amount is present in the input fractions will be parsed to give microseconds.
-- except in ISO 8601 the day and month digits may be 0-padded
+- except in ISO 8601 the day and month digits may be 0-padded.
-- the separator for the ta and tg formats may be "-" or "/"
+- the date separator for the tg and ta formats may be "-" or "/".
-- named months (abbreviations or full names) may be used in the ta and tg formats
+- named months (abbreviations or full names) may be used in the ta and tg formats in place of numeric months.
-- as per RFC 2822 the e-mail format may omit the day (and comma), and the seconds but nothing else
+- as per RFC 2822 the e-mail format may omit the day (and comma), and the seconds but nothing else.
-- hours greater than 12 will be happily accepted
+- hours greater than 12 will be happily accepted.
 - the AM/PM are optional, and if PM is found then 12 hours will be added to the datetime object's hours amount - even if the hour is greater than 12 (for consistency.)
-- except in ISO 8601 and e-mail format the timezone is optional
+- except in ISO 8601 and e-mail format the timezone is optional.
-- when a seconds amount is present in the input fractions will be parsed
-- named timezones are not handled yet
+- named timezones are not handled yet.

 Note: attempting to match too many datetime fields in a single parse() will currently result in a resource allocation issue.
+A TooManyFields exception will be raised in this instance.
+The current limit is about 15.

+See also the unit tests at the end of the module for some more examples.
+Run the tests with "python -m parse".

 .. _`Format String Syntax`: http://docs.python.org/library/string.html#format-string-syntax
 .. _`Format Specification Mini-Language`: http://docs.python.org/library/string.html#format-specification-mini-language